carlos-tech-ops/ansible-linux-maintenance/README.md

 ## About the Author

-**Carlos Semeão** is a Cloud Security and DevOps learner with a zero-fluff approach to automation.
+**Carlos Semeao** is a Cloud Security and DevOps learner with a zero-fluff approach to automation.
 From cleaning trains to orchestrating Linux systems with Ansible, his work reflects tactical discipline, remote-first design, and real-world readiness.

 - **GitHub:** [carlos-tech-ops](https://github.com/carlos-tech-ops)